Richasy/Controls-ReaderPanel/README.md

 1. Currently does not support more e-book formats
 2. Text annotation is not supported temporarily
 3. Voice reading is not supported temporarily
-4. When adjusting the size of the control, there may be problems that cannot respond to the rearrangement in time.s

 ## Thanks